 To begin with, what exactly is moxibustion?
-Used in traditional Chinese medicine, moxibustion is a gentle heat therapy that involves burning an herb, Artemisia Vulgaris, close to a specific acupuncture point on the feet that stimulates the baby to adjust naturally.
-When a baby is breech, this herb is compressed into a poll and used to warm a point located on the pinkie toe for about 15 or 20 minutes each day.
-Moxibustion is generally performed between one and two times per day over a period of about 10 days and is most effective when done during weeks 34 through 38.
-It is believed the heat created during moxibustion encourages the release of prostaglandins and placental estrogen, pregnancy hormones that stimulate the baby to move.
+Used in traditional Chinese medicine, moxibustion is a gentle heat therapy that utilizes an herb, Artemisia Vulgaris, applied to a specific acupuncture point on the feet that stimulates the baby to adjust naturally.
+When a baby is breech, this herb is compressed into a pole and used to warm a point located on the toe for about 15 or 20 minutes each day.
+Moxibustion is generally performed by the patient daily over a period of 10 days any time after 33 weeks gestation in combination with acupuncture every 2-3 days.
+It is believed that moxibustion encourages the release of prostaglandins and placental estrogen, pregnancy hormones that stimulate the baby to move.

 Moxa, another term for moxibustion, is typically used together with acupuncture to promote optimal positioning of a breech baby.
-Your acupuncturist may introduce moxa to you during your acupuncture session, and perform the technique beginning around week 34.
+At Sage Acupuncture, we initiate the moxa technique beginning around week 33 or as soon as you know that your baby is breech.
 You will also be given instructions on how to perform moxibustion at home once or twice each day.
-It is ideal to start as soon as possible after discovering that your baby is breech so that they are still small enough to move into place but big enough to descend into the pelvis and stay head down once there.
+It is ideal to start as soon as possible after discovering that your baby is breech so that they are still small enough to move into place and descend into the pelvis.

 Regular acupuncture throughout your pregnancy is recommended to support overall health and ease.
 It is effective for promoting relaxation and treating back pain, digestive issues, swelling, and other problems often associated with pregnancy.
 Then at the appropriate time, acupuncture and moxa are used in conjunction to effectively encourage your baby to move into the head-down position necessary for a natural birth.

-In addition to acupuncture and moxibustion there are other natural ways to promote optimal fetal positioning.
-These include Maya massage, chiropractic adjustments, breech tilt or forward-leaning inversion, and even gentle exercises such as leg circles
+In addition to acupuncture and moxibustion, there are other natural ways to promote optimal fetal positioning.
+These include the breech tilt or forward-leaning inversion, and even gentle exercises such as leg circles